highcharts/highcharts/exporting-server/java/readme.md

 - installed Phantom on the server, <a href="https://github.com/highslide-software/highcharts.com/blob/master/exporting-server/phantomjs/readme.md">see here</a> This isn't required when you don't want to create graphs serverside

 ###Configuration###
-- Edit the app.properties file in <a href="https://github.com/highslide-software/highcharts.com/blob/master/exporting-server/java/highcharts-export/src/main/webapp/WEB-INF/spring/app.properties">highcharts-export/src/main/webapp/WEB-INF/spring/app.properties</a> and change the <pre>webapp.url=http://my.exportserver.com</pre> property to the url for of your export-server
-- Do the same for dev.properties and prod.properties in highcharts-export/src/main/properties.
-With these properties you can compile the project for development- or production environment.
-You can do this with specifying the right profile during compiling.

-    mvn clean package -Pproduction or for during development
-    mvn clean package -Pdevelopment

 - Specify the location of PhantomJS and the highcharts-convert script in the SVGCreator.java file.
 This is found here: <a href="https://github.com/highslide-software/highcharts.com/blob/master/exporting-server/java/highcharts-export/src/main/java/com/highcharts/export/util/SVGCreator.java">highcharts-export/src/main/java/com/highcharts/export/util/SVGCreator.java</a> change these lines:

     private final String PHANTOM_EXEC = "/usr/local/bin/phantomjs";